wwcs2025/wwcs2025.github.io/program.md

 -   Mountain hike: discover the beautiful mountains of the region with a group hike.

--   Guided tour of Trentino.
+-   Guided tour of the city.

 -   Night games and activities.